-During the initial interview, we will want to hear about what happened to you and collect a variety of information from you.
+Our attorneys will want to hear about what happened to you and collect a variety of information from you.
 The length of the initial interview can vary.
 It depends on how complex your personal injury case is including the extent of your injuries.

 As you tell us about your accident, we may ask questions about it.
 Usually, we will wait until you have told us everything before asking questions.
 Some of the questions may be difficult to hear, let alone answer.
 Always be honest and tell us everything.
 We need to know the answers to help you find the best solution for your case.
 We will collect a variety of information from you that relates to the accident, your medical treatment, who else was involved in the accident, potential witnesses and the like.
-You can generally expect the following things to occur:
+You can expect the following things to occur:

-- We may ask you to sign releases and medical record authorizations so we can obtain your medical records, medical bills and employment records.
+- We may ask you to sign releases and medical record authorizations so we can obtain your medical records, medical bills, and employment records.

 - We will want to know about all your insurance coverage.
 It is helpful to bring your insurance cards and any copies of your policy with you for us to review.